ysong2gc/ysong.github.io/_teaching/teaching_York.md

 location: "New York"
 ---

-Adjunct Lecturer at CUNY York College
+Adjunct Lecturer at CUNY York College.

+I developed a zero-cost, open-access syllabus for Introductory Astronomy Lab (ASTR141), learn more about it [here](https://astronomy141.commons.gc.cuny.edu/).

 Fall 2018
 ======